atenanaz/FaultClf_SmartGrids/README.md

 The number of samples created by simulation for both faulty and healthy signals is demonstrated in the figure below.

 ![Design of dataset](https://user-images.githubusercontent.com/38736959/154936004-ce2987b0-b0bc-4a0e-acac-7ec23b162b6f.png)

+Notification:
+In the paper, we considered the whole simulation time as t = [0.0 - 0.02] which means the fault remains in the network.
+Also, the number of resistances and line lengths were reduced to 15 and 60, respectively.
+You can see in figure below the number of samples for the rest data “Features” and “Spectrogram”.